Toast732/improvedNavigation/README.md

 - Much higher and lower zoom magnification levels (0.1.1)
 - Settings menu to toggle features (0.2)
 - Saving settings (0.2)

-Alpha Features (not yet in the beta version on the forums):
 - Lock North (0.2.1)
 - Toggle Grid (0.2.1)
 - Scale Map Elements with Zoom (0.2.1)
 - Toggle Speed Tied Zoom (0.2.1)

 Video of the mod:
 https://www.youtube.com/watch?v=H5UTOlVwXvA